bhagyabanghadai/MemVra/README.md

 - Every request gets a correlation ID (header `X-Correlation-Id`).
 - The same ID is echoed in the response and used in MDC for logs.
+ - Actuator exposure is limited to `health` by default.
+ - JPA Open-In-View is disabled to avoid lazy-loading pitfalls and align with best practices.

 ## Build & Test